 - All-On-Posters are updated with each mandatory and minor change as they happen, so purchasing a new poster is always an option.

-CPC tracks proposed laws and regulations all year long so that you can be prepared for new laws that may affect your workplace and posting obligations.
-California has passed the following new laws that are referenced on recent posting updates:
+CPC tracks proposed laws and regulations, government agencies, and workplace posting changes all year long so that you can be prepared for new laws and posting updates that affect your workplace and posting obligations.
+What’s new:

-California Labor Law Posters 2018 contain the following:
+2023 California Labor Law Compliance Posters contain the following: